 The litigation continues.
 The hearing of the plaintiffs' claims for natural resource damages and costs has been deferred until the RI/FS has been substantially advanced or completed and a decision on liability is rendered.
-Trial on the liability issue is scheduled for mid-2011, and the decision on liability is expected to result in further appeals.
+The first phase of the case, dealing with liability under CERCLA for cost recovery and natural resource damages, is now scheduled to be tried in September 2012.
 If no liability is found, the damages hearing will not proceed.
 Natural resource damages are assessed for injury to, destruction of, or loss of natural resources including the reasonable cost of a damage assessment.
 TAI commissioned a study by recognized experts in damage assessment in 2008.
 Based on the assessment performed, Teck Metals estimates that the compensable value of such damage will not be material.